-Packed with chicken and chicken liver, this cat food will provide high-quality protein and enough moisture that your cat needs to keep the worsening of kidney issues at bay.
+Packed with chicken and chicken liver, Royal Canin Veterinary Diet Feline Renal Support E Canned Cat Food will provide high-quality protein and enough moisture that your cat needs to keep the worsening of kidney issues at bay.
 Plus, since this cat food’s protein percentage is capped between 6.1% and 9.6%, the chances are higher that there are lesser waste products that cat’s kidney remove from the bloodstream.

 Since the damaged kidney is not efficient to control the level of sodium, potassium, or phosphorus when compared to a kidney without any issues, there’s a capped concentration of sodium, phosphorus.

 To delay the progression of chronic kidney disease, it has capped the phosphorus content to 0.15% on a dry matter basis.
 Plus, it’s a rich source of potassium as the cat with renal issues frequently urinates and tends to lose potassium via urination requires a potassium-rich supplement that strengthens the muscle and keeps the muscle weakness at bay.